technofocus-pte/msignt2/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     ![](./media/image95.png)

-6. Select **Keys and Endpoint** under the **Resource Management** in the left navigation menu.Make a note of the AZURE_MULTISERVICE_ENDPOINT and Key 1 values as these will be used later in the lab to communicate with this service.
+6. Select **Keys and Endpoint** under the **Resource Management** in the left navigation menu.
+Make a note of the **Key 1** value as **AZURE_MULTISERVICE_ENDPOINT** in the notepad, as these will be used later in the lab to communicate with this service.

     ![](./media/image96.png)

 ### **Task 3 : Create Azure OpenAI resource**

-In this task, we create Azure OpenAI resource to deploy OpenAI models for embeddings and completions to use them in Chatapp
+In this task, we will create Azure OpenAI resource to deploy OpenAI models for embeddings and completions to use them in our Chat app

-1. Open a new tab and search for `Azure OpenAI` service and select it.
+1. Navigate to Azure Portal in a new tab and search for `Azure OpenAI` service and select it.

     ![](./media/image97.png)

-2. Click on **Create**.
+2. Click on **Create** button in the top menu.

     ![](./media/image98.png)